Updated November 18, 2017

 There are budget safari companies that can get your daily cost down to much less.
 Our per day price is a bit over $500, but I would caution against using deeply discounted tours.
 When you are taking a trip of a lifetime, the additional cost to ensure a good experience is worth it in my mind.

 Are the Vehicles Overcrowded?

 One example why you might not want to take a discounted safari.
 I have counted as many as eight people crammed into a Landcruiser with these budget companies, and there is no room to move around.
 When everyone tries to move from one side of the vehicle to the other to view wildlife, it can make for an exhausting safari experience.
-Our requirement while on safari is no more than four guests per vehicle.
+Our requirement while on safari is no more than five guests per vehicle.

 Is the Food Safe in Africa?

 This question comes up with almost every conversation I have with people when sharing my trip experiences.
 What I tell people is it is like being on a cruise ship.
 The food is fantastic with chefs preparing all your food.
 In fact, there are many times when I have to skip meals because I cannot eat again.
 You will most probably never be hungry, and all food is prepared to western standards.
 One of the lodges we go to, Kitela African Spa Lodge, has a 35-acre organic farm where they grow the food they serve as well as coffee.
 I have never had an issue with the food while on safari.